storepeter/avr-dualboot/README.md

 # Keep secondary firmware, not erasing
 ```

-To restore the original Firmware, with the newly install DualBoot bootloader
+To restore the original Firmware with the newly install DualBoot bootloader

 	$ make restore